twallema/pySODM/_sources/quickstart.md.txt

 ## Set up a dimensionless SDE Model

 To stochastically simulate the simple SIR model, the `SDEModel` class is loaded and two functions `compute_rates` and `apply_transitionings` must be defined.
 For a detailed description of implenting models using Gillespie's methods, we refer to the [manuscript](https://arxiv.org/abs/2301.10664).
 The rates dictionary defined in `compute_rates` contains the rates of the possible transitionings in the system.
 These are contained in a list because a state may have multiple possible transitionings.
+Further, the transitioning for state `I` is a float and this should be a `numpy.float`.
+I'm still figuring out if I want to introduce the overhead to check and correct this behavior (likely not).

 ```python
 # Import the ODEModel class